 The second day was the hardest, covering 119 hilly miles across New Hampshire.
 We started riding early but not in the dark.
 The main challenge was to arrive in Dover, NH, not necessarily before dark, but at least before 9 PM.
 What's the hurry, you ask?
 Jacek had arranged with the motel management in Dover to keep the restaurant open until 9 PM, on the grounds that for us to start at dawn and make it to Dover before their regular closing hour of 8 PM did not seem feasible.
 I remember one year we still missed it by half an hour.
 I called for pizza which was delivered from town and we had a pizza party in my room, an impromptu departure from our nutrition strategy.
 I think that was my second year.
 The reason that we were late was that Jacek, who was still the only one among us who could get there by himself, had three flat tires in a row.
 The problem was not with his tube but with his casing.
 Even though several people offered him their spare casings, Jacek insisted on self-reliance, and fixed it using only what he had with him.
 This was more a matter of principle than necessity.
 Jacek's spare had some miles on it, not to mention a sizable cut which was earlier repaired with "barge cement".
 When he repaired his third flat it was already dark.
 Then it started to drizzle.
 Some time thereafter Jill Eisman reported a broken rear derailleur cable.
 By that time it was pitch dark, and she didn't want everybody to stop and wait once again.
 She decided to continue in her smallest cog until we got to the Motel.
 If you have done this tour then you do know what it means to do the last 15 miles of the second day in your second-highest gear in a cross-chained combination.
 Now imagine doing this while carrying a load that equals about half your body weight, stuffed in panniers.
 One of our problems was to find our way.
 Another was visibility and safety for ourselves.
 On wet tar our generators did not cast as much light as we desired.
 It appeared that I had the best headlight (Union Halogen with Sanyo generator) and Bob Fisher had the best taillight (Berec with 4.5 volt battery).
 We formed a string of white and red lights with me up front and Bob at the back.
 Jacek was just behind me and called the turns.
 He had an amazing ability to lead us through the darkness.
 He would say things like "left turn after a red barn in half a mile" when visibility was 30 feet.
 How he knew where we were I have no idea.
 But we made no wrong turns.
 After that year we all had accurate cue sheets.
 The motel in Dover has changed hands so many times that I don't remember whether it was Ramada Inn, Quality Inn or Friendship Inn at the time.
 In following years there were times when most people would make it before 9 PM but some would roll in afterwards.
 I once ordered a take out meal from the motel restaurant for my roommate who was late to arrive.
 This motel/restaurant is at a highway interchange several miles before we reach town and there is no other eatery in the area.

 In 1989 Jamie King became the tour leader.
 He moved our second night accommodation to downtown Dover and the tactical challenge of finding food was eliminated.
 By that time the general pace of the tour had also increased considerably, but I do remember some riders still arriving after dark.
 To put this to perspective, over the years arrival times in Dover have become as early as 2:30 PM.
 My earliest arrival is 4 PM.
 Today the route of the second day between Keene and Epping has completely changed.
 Also, augmenting our nutritional needs with a fundraising breakfast at a volunteer fire station about 10 miles into the ride has become a new tradition.
-Connecticut River puts a natural barrier into our path.
+The Merrimack River puts a natural barrier into our path.
 To make the route as short as possible we used to stay mostly on main roads.
 The two bridges we could use were in Nashua and Manchester.
 The ride through Manchester includes countless traffic lights, and one could easily get lost in the city.
 I preferred the southern option through Nashua, but just outside Nashua traffic was hectic.
 After Jamie became the tour leader we started seeing some changes which were variations on the northern route.
 We didn't go through the downtown sections and avoided the busiest streets of Manchester.
 Then we had a new route which avoided Peterborough.
 The present route of secondary roads through Hancock and New Boston is a delight in comparison to the old routes.
 Surprisingly it ends up being not much longer either.

 The third day is the shortest.
 It used to be even shorter, about 85-90 miles depending on where you started.
 Now it seems to be more than 100 miles.
 The brief incursion into the state of Maine remained unchanged.
 The original route included Rt.
 28 in Massachusetts which is avoided now.
 Instead, it follows Rt.
 1B along the coast.
 On my second year I remember that in Haverhill Dick Lewis stripped a freewheel (more specifically he sheared the splines off one of the earliest designs of the Shimano 600 freehub).
 This was the kind of failure that there was no way to repair with carry-on tools.
 What we needed was a bike shop during Memorial Day holiday.
 This seemed impossible.
 We were trying to figure out how to obtain the home phone number of a local bike mechanic.
 As we were looking for a pay phone, a red van pulled up and the driver asked if he could help.
 We asked him if he knew anybody who rode bicycles.
 It turned out that he rode quite a bit himself and owned the biggest Schwinn dealer in Massachusetts.
 We just couldn't believe our luck.
 He opened his shop.
 Dick bought a whole new rear wheel and continued with the trip.